On a recent trip to Japan I had the opportunity to practice Surrender in the guise of a lost passport, my own!

 In the past it would have been a very different story.

-But I instinctively knew there was a reason for this arrangement, beyond that of a lost passport.
-This trip was a spiritual pilgrimage, if you will.
-Here was an opportunity to deepen my practice and abandon myself to the moment.
+Yet I instinctively knew there was a reason for what was happening, beyond losing a passport.
+This trip was a spiritual pilgrimage, if you will, and here was an opportunity to deepen my practice and abandon myself to the moment.

 I felt the need to reflect

-I excused myself from the group in order to think about the last time I’d seen the passport.
+I thought about the last time I’d seen the passport.

 It was going through customs.
 I remembered the girl handing it back to me and feeling a tad judgmental about an incident that happened moments before.

-Ah, judging!
-I closed my eyes and apologised.
-Judging is a practice that I’m trying to give up, so I was grateful for the opportunity to see it.
+Ah, judging, the very practice I’m trying to give up.
+I was grateful for the opportunity to see it.

-I rejoined the group and shortly afterwards the tour guide came running towards us waving his phone and shouting that the passport had been found.
+Shortly afterwards the tour guide came running towards us waving his phone.
+The passport had been found.

-Now if you’ve been to Japan, or more precisely, Haneda airport, you’ll know how large it is.
-It’s absolutely enormous!
-That the passport was found 20 minutes after losing it was a miracle in itself and reinforced what I already knew – this was an arrangement from a higher, unseen dimension and all would be well.
+Now, Haneda airport is absolutely enormous!
+That the passport was found 20 minutes after losing it was a miracle in itself but it reinforced what I already knew – the universe had sent me an opportunity to learn, and all would be well.

 Give up the need to know why things happen